Gophers score 4 goals in 3rd, advance past BU in Frozen Four

 Logan Cooley added two empty-net goals to reach 22 on the season.

-The five-time national champion Gophers (29-9-1) will play in the title game on Saturday, seeking their first title since 2003.
+The five-time national champion Gophers (29-9-1) seek their first title since 2003 against Quinnipiac on Saturday.
 Minnesota has outscored its opponents 19-5 in the NCAA Tournament.

 Minnesota took a 2-1 lead late in the first period on back-to-back goals in 50 seconds by Mike Koster and Rhett Pitlick.
 Koster scored his sixth goal of the year on a blast from the circle to extend Cooley’s point streak to 16 straight games.
 Pitlick finished a between-the-legs pass from Aaron Huglen.